WolframResearch/wolfram-app-discovery-rs/README.md

 [**Download latest `wolfram-app-discovery` release.**](https://github.com/WolframResearch/wolfram-app-discovery-rs/releases)

-Prebuilt executables for the `wolfram-app-discovery` command-line tool are available for all major platforms from the GitHub Releases page.
+Precompiled binaries for the `wolfram-app-discovery` command-line tool are available for all major platforms from the GitHub Releases page.

 ## Configuration